What is mulch? The ultimate guide for gardeners

 Why use mulch?

 Mulch is effective in keeping loose soil intact.
-It also protects your soil from erosion and soil compaction, seals in moisture, fertilizes the soil, and staves off weed growth.
-Mulching is helpful in the survival of new plants and bringing down costs from fertilizing and watering your garden.
+It also protects your soil from erosion and soil compaction, seals in moisture, fertilises the soil, and staves off weed growth.
+Mulching is helpful in the survival of new plants and bringing down costs from fertilising and watering your garden.